Global-Health-Labs/DROP/docs/LFA/LFA Hardware.md

 ### Custom Deck Modifications

+The CAD files required for the custom deck modifications are broken into individual assemblies.
+These modifications assume that the carrier is an older version of the Hamilton Carrier.
+Newer version of the Hamilton Carrier are plastic and have slightly different dimensions.
+Additional development to add the alignment posts would be required if using a newer Hamilton Carrier for LFA applications.

 ![Hamilton Deck Modifications](./images/STAR Deck with Spacers.png) <br>
 <small>Figure 2.
 Hamilton base carriers that have pegs and spacers added in their desired locations.
 Associated parts are described in Tables 1 and 2.</small>